The Transfiguration on Mount Tabor

 What did the voice from the cloud say?

-"This is my Son, whom I love; with him I am well pleased.
-Listen to him!"
-(Matthew 17:5) — nearly identical wording to the voice heard at Jesus's baptism, but this time adding the command to listen to him.
+"This is my beloved Son, with whom I am well pleased; listen to him" (Matthew 17:5) — nearly identical wording to the voice heard at Jesus's baptism, but this time adding the command to listen to him.

 How did the disciples react?

-They "fell facedown to the ground, terrified" (Matthew 17:6), and it took Jesus physically touching them and telling them not to be afraid before they could look up again — at which point the vision had already ended.
+They "fell on their faces, and were filled with awe" (Matthew 17:6), and it took Jesus physically touching them and telling them not to be afraid before they could look up again — at which point the vision had already ended.

 ✦ Link copied